2023 Colteaux, Benjamin C., Signer, Johannes, and Johnson, Derek M.

-Snapping turtle (Chelydra serpentina) home range size in an open environment: Effects of sex, season, and body size using two estimators (In Prep).
+Snapping turtle (Chelydra serpentina) home range size in an open environment: Effects of sex, season, and body size using two estimators (In Revision).

 2017 Colteaux, Benjamin C. and Johnson, Derek M. Commercial harvest and export of snapping turtles (Chelydra serpentina) in the United States: trends and the efficacy of size limits at reducing harvest.
 Journal for Nature Conservation, 35: 13-19.
 2017

 2013 Colteaux, Benjamin C., McDonald, Circe, Kolipinksi, Mietek, Cunningham, James B., and Ghosh, Sibdas.
 Survey of pollinator and plant interactions in meadow and grassland habitats of Marin County, California.
 BIOS, 84(1):1-7.
 2013